brian-d-richardson/mismex/README.md

 Parameters $\pmb{\gamma} = (\gamma_0, \gamma_1)$ in the marginal
-structural model, as well as coefficients and variance in the propensity score model $A|\pmb{L}$, are estimated here using the MCCS IPW method.
+structural model, as well as coefficients and variance in the propensity score models for $A|\pmb{L}$ and $A$, are estimated here using the MCCS IPW method.
 We use the same number of MC replicates $B=30$ as for IPW, but a similar strategy as with g-formula could be used to tune this to an appropriate number.

 ``` r
 ## IPW arguments